-If you’re staying with us at Clink, check out the huge tubs outside the EYE Film Museum on the edge of the IJ River as your first stop.
+If you’re staying with us at Clink, check out flower displays outside the EYE Film Museum on the edge of the IJ River as your first stop.
 Afterwards, jump on the ferry and explore some of the displays in the city centre.
 End your tour in the gorgeous green space of Vondelpark.
 If the weather is good, why not bring a picnic and spend the afternoon soaking up all the beauty?
 Check out the full list of participating locations here.

 Opening Hours & Admission:

 Displays in public locations can be viewed at any time for free.
 For museums or private residences, please check individual websites.

 Take a daytrip out of the city centre to experience the incredible beauty of the famous Keukenhof Gardens